In flow and out of flow

-In the previous guide I explained block and inline layout in normal flow.
-All elements that are in flow, will be laid out using this method.
+The previous guide explained block and inline layout in normal flow.
+All elements that are in flow will be laid out using this method.

-In the following example I have a heading, paragraph, a list and a final paragraph which contains a
+The following example contains a heading, paragraph, a list and a final paragraph which contains a

 strong element.
 The heading and paragraphs are block level, the

 strong element inline.
 The list is displayed using flexbox to arrange the items into a row, however it too is participating in block and inline layout - the container has an outside